GPTutor/SuiGPT/README.md

 We use Sui-Move Analyzer to add type annotations to the Move code.
 Then, we utilize GPT-4 to annotate and summarize the code.

 The annotation API is available at https://move-annotate-backend.gptutor.tools/api/docs.
 Moreover, the source code of database creation is available at [GPTutor/sui-move-annotation](https://github.com/GPTutor/sui-move-annotation).

+Moreover, SuiGPT's Sui-Move annotation also supports the [smart contract from the Bucket Protocol](https://github.com/Bucket-Protocol/v1-periphery), allowing users to generate smart contract applications that call the Bucket Protocol endpoints using SuiGPT.

 <img width="1264" alt="image" src="https://github.com/GPTutor/SuiGPT/assets/43432631/0b144556-b17f-4a54-a17f-6f3e5e49d381">